 Clarity means clarity in organizational goals and intent.
 Understand what brings value and follow the value.

 Scaling agile is about emancipating people.
 Strive for clarity in goals and intent, let people grow their competencies and give them control to decide.
 Then agile is self-scaling.
-Focus on being agile at team level.
+Focus on being agile at the team level.
 From there on you only need to move barriers out of the way and growth will be self-carrying into the organization.

 [Beedle and Schwaber 2002] K. Schwaber, M. Beedle, “Agile Software Development with Scrum”, Pearson Prentice Hall, 2002